T

 neighborhood

-A vibrant cultural hub known for its art galleries, museums, and colonial-era architecture.
-It's a pedestrian-friendly area perfect for a leisurely stroll and soaking in Mumbai's artistic soul.
+A vibrant cultural hub filled with art galleries, museums, and colonial-era buildings.
+It's the perfect place to wander and soak in Mumbai's artistic spirit.

 A short walk from the Taj Mahal Palace Hotel.